labordynamicsinstitute/replicability-training/jira-workflow-training.md

   - Use the list of datasets to guide you when filling this out.
   - [ ] **AT THE SAME TIME:** write the corresponding `Data description` section of REPLICATION.md.
 This should provide detail about the datasets that are not obvious from the **Data Citation and Information**
 - [ ] Add the list of datasets to the repository by committing the preliminary version of the REPLICATION.md (`git add`, `git commit`)
+- [ ] Fill out the `Data Provenance` section - is the data in the openICPSR repository, or is it someplace else?
+"Various" is a legitimate answer if it is in various locations.

 Do a first pass through the code files provided: